NIRSpec IFU Spectroscopy

 • Failed open MSA shutters:

 The MSA has a population of shutters that are permanently or intermittently stuck in an open configuration (for an example of how this affects the data, see Figure 4).
 These failed open shutters always produce spectra of the sky, no matter the state of the MSA.
-For an IFU mode observation in a low density region of the sky, these shutters might only contain sky background flux from a blank field.
+For an IFU mode observation in a low intensity region of the sky, these shutters might only contain sky background flux from a blank field.
 However, in very crowded fields, the IFU spectra will likely be contaminated by the spectra of field objects through these failed open MSA shutters.
 If this characteristic is considered problematic for science data quality, the IFU aperture can be closed and a MSA leakage correction "leakcal” exposure or set of exposures can be acquired.
 Such observations can be used in post-processing to subtract the spectral contamination from failed open MSA shutters.

 • MSA contrast: